angela1C/Programming-and-Scripting-Project/README.md

 Interpreting the boxplot.
 The length of the box is the interquartile range and measures the variability in the data set.
 The interquartile range (IQR) is the middle 50% of the data and can show the spread or variation of the data.
 The whiskers show if the data is skewed on one direction or the other.
 The median is the line through the box. (horizontal line in the plot above)

-### next looking at statistics and plots by species.
+### Summary results of the Fisher Iris data set by species or class or iris plant.
 As mentioned earlier, Fisher's iris dataset is a well known data set in pattern recognition literature.
 One class / species of the three iris classes is linearly separable from the other two classes, which are not linearly separable from each other.
 Therefore I will now look at the different classes on their own.
 To do so, I will need to be able to separate the observations into three groups based on their known class.

+There are several ways of selecting data from the DataFrame that is detailed on the pandas documentation [Indexing and selecting data](http://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#indexing-and-selecting-data).

+Indexing with square brackets will return a `Series` corresponding to the column name.
+A column of data can be retrieved from the Iris DataFrame using dict-like notation or by attribute such as `iris.Petal_Width`.
+The rows of the iris DataFrame can be retrieved by position name or by using the `loc` attribute.
+The index operators can be used to select a subset or rows and columns using the `loc` attribute for axis labels or `iloc` attribute for integers.
+The index for the iris DataFrame is a range of integers from 0 to 150.
+An index into the dataframe can used to retrieve one or more columns, either with a single value or a sequence of values for the index.

+[Boolean Indexing](http://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#boolean-index) could be used to select rows from the `iris` DataFrame by filtering the data for rows that correspond to a a particular class or species of the iris plant.

+I could create subsets of the iris DataFrame for each class or species of Iris plant by using one of these methods.
+There is another way, using the pandas `groupby` function that I will use to split the iris data set into subset groups by their class or species of iris plant.
-`pandas` has a groupby function that can be used to group the data by a Series of columns.
-A `groupby` operation involves some combination of splitting the data into groups based on some criteria and applying a function to each group independently.
+The `groupby` function can be used to group the data by a `Series` of columns.
+A `groupby` operation involves some combination of splitting the data into groups of observations based on some criteria and then applying a function to each group independently.
-I can do this to the iris data set and then look at the characteristics and statistics of each subset group.
-The observations will be grouped by Class or species of iris plant.
+I can then look at the characteristics and statistics of each subset group.

-(An aternative option would be to create subsets of the iris DataFrame for each class or species of Iris plant and then perform the operations on each subset dateFrame.)

-## GroupBy statistics

-GroupBy objects are returned by groupby calls.
-Descriptive statistics and computations can be applied to these GroupBy objects,
+`GroupBy` objects are returned by `groupby` calls.
+Descriptive statistics and computations can be applied to these `GroupBy` objects.

-### Interpreting Summary Statistics of the Iris data set
-The pandas `describe` function shows the count number of the non-NA/null observations in the dataset.
-There are 50 observations in each class.
-The `max` shows the maximum of the values and the `min` shows the minimum of the values.
-The `mean` shows the mean of the values, the `std` shows the standard deviation of the observations.
-The `describe` function also shows the 25th, 50th and 75th percentiles.
-The 25th percentile shows the percentage of values falling below that percentile.
-The 50th percentile shows the same information as the median would, that is where 50% of the values fall above and 50% fall below the value.

 The statistics at the class level show that the average petal length for a Setosa is much smaller at 1.464 cm than the other two classes.
 The average petal length for the Versicolor is 4.26 while the iris Virginica has the largest average petal length of 5.552 centimetres which is almost four times greater than the petal length of the Iris Setosa.
 The standard deviation of the setosa petal length is quite small compared to the standard deviation of the other two species.
 The petal measurements of the iris setosa is much less variable than that of the other two species.